franklsf95/elm-stuff/Readme.md

 The Elm code in this repository is compatible with [Elm 0.16](https://github.com/elm-lang/elm-platform/blob/master/upgrade-docs/0.16.md).
 A compiled, un-minified HTML is also provided.

+This repository can be found live at https://franklsf.org/elm-stuff/.

 ### Monte Carlo Pi

 ![Monte Carlo Pi Approximation](./MonteCarloPi/ThumbPi.gif)